BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

  */
 public static double computeAssistance(double income, int numKids) {
     double assistanceAmount = 0.0; // We'll start with $0 assistance as a placeholder value

-    // Your code goes here; update assistanceAmount to the correct value according to the rules above return assistanceAmount;
+    // Your code goes here; update assistanceAmount to the correct value according to the rules above
+    // You can just update assistanceAmount inside the if statements, since we declared it at the top of this function.

+    return assistanceAmount;
 }
 ```